mbarrenechea/practice/react-part-2_redux/README.md

 # ReactJS Talk.
-Part 1
+Part 2 redux and react-router

-In this talk we see the react principles and flux architecture.
+In this talk we see the react-router and redux libraries.
-In the example we implement an application, using the flux architecture and react components.

 ## Installation and execution